 Design agencies are all different, and what works for Bobo may not work for others agencies.
-The below advice is not fixed, but a general guide for junior designers when applying for a job.
+The below advice is not fixed, but a general guide for applying for a job in a creative industry.

 1: Applying for a job correctly.

-Applying for a new job can seem daunting, but it’s often a simple and straight forward task if you follow the guidance given on the job adverts.
-This may seem obvious, but a surprising number of junior design applicants to Bobo fail at this first step.
+Applying for a new job can seem daunting, but it’s often a simple and straight forward task if you follow some basic rules.

 2: Your C.V – get it right